 Darters (Percidae: Etheostoma) are an especially appropriate system in which to study the diversity of visual patterns in the context of sensory drive and processing bias.
 Darters are a diverse group of benthic freshwater fish, found throughout the eastern United States28.
 Phylogenetic evidence suggests that the most recent common ancestor of darters existed between 30 and 40 million years ago, and darters are the second most species rich group of freshwater fish in North America29,30.
 During their breeding season (typically March through May), male darters of most species exhibit species-specific nuptial coloration used in courtship and competition, while females typically remain drab and cryptic.
 In addition to their striking male color displays, different species of darters exhibit marked variation in patterning (Figure 1).
 Mate choice assays in some darter species have shown that both males and females prefer the nuptial coloration and pattern of conspecifics31–35.
 While the most closely related darter species have similar habitat preferences, distantly related species have divergent habitat preferences that distinguish many sympatric species within a community36–38.
 These distinct habitats could exhibit distinguishable spatial statistics that might drive divergence in pattern preferences and ultimately divergence in the patterns of male sexual signals.

 In this study, we investigated for the first time whether differences in environmental visual statistics correlate with observable differences in the visual statistics of sexually selected phenotypes.
 We captured digital images of ten species of darters that occur in five different classes of aquatic habitats, as well as images of their habitats.
 We used Fourier analysis to characterize the spatial statistics of habitats and the darter species that reside in them and tested for a correspondence between these statistics.
 Fourier analysis, which decomposes a signal into its component frequencies, is one of the most commonly used methods for analyzing visual images and a central tool in the field of empirical aesthetics23,24,39–41.
 For visual images, it indicates how luminance contrast (i.e., energy) is distributed across a range of spatial sinusoidal frequencies.
-Lower spatial frequencies correspond to large scale features in an image, such as the horizon line; higher spatial frequencies correspond to fine scale features, such as grains of sand.
+Lower spatial frequencies correspond to large scale features in an image, such as the luminance contrast between the sky and the forground; higher spatial frequencies correspond to fine scale features, such as grains of sand.
 When plotted on log-log axes, the relationship between frequency and energy can be approximated by an affine function; the slope of this function is referred to as the slope of the Fourier power spectrum (1/f; hereafter, “Fourier slope”; Figure 2).
 Many studies use the Fourier slope to examine similarities between aesthetically pleasing images and natural scenes18,21,42.
 We applied these methods to darter color patterns and their preferred habitats, testing a hypothesis of sensory drive.

 Results